 - Only 38% of web based businesses have a developed a publishing strategy

-This evidence would seem to suggest that efforts made by Google and the other search engines are having an impact on the quality of the online environment. game of thrones season7 This may be seen as good news for consumers.
+This evidence would seem to suggest that efforts made by Google and the other search engines are having an impact on the quality of the online environment.
+This may be seen as good news for consumers.
 However, it does mean that online businesses are going to have to continue raising their game in order to succeed.